aobutakuki/facilitando_acupuntura_loja/README.md

 - Nationality combo box

-- Fix item description and timer
+- Fix item description and timer✅

+- Style bullet list and timer

 - Verify and add a single font for the whole site